 Claire Miller worked for Lothian Press in Melbourne before relocating to the Netherlands to work for the country’s first satellite communications company during the ISP boom.
 Upon her return to Australia, Claire worked for a number of years as an events manager and marketer for Tourism WA and the University of Western Australia.
 She joined Fremantle Press in 2008 and is the marketing and communications manager.

 Wendy Jenkins has been an editor with Fremantle Press for several decades (poetry, fiction, non-fiction) and now works principally as an assessment editor.
 Books she has edited have won major national and international awards including the Miles Franklin and the Commonwealth Poetry Prize.
 She is author of two poetry collections and four novels for younger readers and is a past member of the Literature Board of the Australia Council.

-Naama Amram joined Fremantle Press in 2010 after securing a place in the Australian Publishers Association's national publishing internship program.
-In 2012 she was appointed editor.
-Naama has edited award-winning fiction and non-fiction titles and writes for Australian Book Review.
-She researches place-memory and cosmopolitanism as a postgraduate in creative writing at Curtin University.
+Naama Grey-Smith joined Fremantle Press in 2010, and in 2015 was appointed senior editor.
+She has edited award-winning fiction and non-fiction and writes for Australian Book Review.
+She speaks three languages, has degrees in communications and publishing, and is completing a PhD in creative writing at Curtin University.